Seeed-Studio/wiki-documents/docs/Edge/NVIDIA_Jetson/reComputer/Software/Roboflow-Jetson-Getting-Started.md

 - [reComputer Jetson](https://www.seeedstudio.com/reComputer-J4012-p-5586.html) or any other NVIDIA Jetson device

 :::note
-This wiki has been tested and verified on a [reComputer J4012](https://www.seeedstudio.com/reComputer-J4012-p-5586.html) and [reComputer Industrial J4012](https://www.seeedstudio.com/reComputer-Industrial-J4012-p-5684.html) powered by NVIDIA Jetson orin NX 16GB module
+This wiki has been tested and verified on a [reComputer J4012](https://www.seeedstudio.com/reComputer-J4012-p-5586.html) and [reComputer Industrial J4012](https://www.seeedstudio.com/reComputer-Industrial-J4012-p-5684.html) powered by NVIDIA Jetson Orin NX 16GB module
 :::

 ## Flash JetPack to Jetson